What separates a regular Joe from Bill Gates? Often, it's a matter of habits.

 Corley found that 63% of wealthy people in his study listened to audiobooks during their daily commute vs. just 5% of the poor.

-(We recommend Audible for all your audiobook needs.
-Start your free 30-day trial and get two free audiobooks here.)
+(You might want to try Audible for all your audiobook needs.
+Start your free 30-day trial and get two free audiobooks.)